Cyclic Complexity of Words: Introduction

 Other measures of complexity of words have been introduced and studied in the literature, including abelian complexity, maximal pattern complexity, $k$-abelian complexity, binomial complexity, periodicity complexity, minimal forbidden factor complexity and palindromic complexity.
-With respect to most word complexity functions, Sturmian words are characterized as those non periodic words of lowest complexity.
+With respect to most word complexity functions, Sturmian words are characterized as those non-periodic words of lowest complexity.
 One exception to this occurs in the context of maximal pattern complexity introduced by Kamae in \cite{KaZa}.
-In this case, while Sturmian words are {\it pattern Sturmian}, meaning have minimal maximal pattern complexity amongst all non periodic words, they are not the only ones.
-In fact, a certain restricted class of Toeplitz words which includes the period doubling word are also known to be pattern Sturmian (see \cite{KaZa01}).
-On the other hand, the Thue-Morse word, while closely connected to the period doubling word, is known to have full maximal pattern complexity (see Example 1 in \cite{KaZa}).
+In this case, while Sturmian words are {\it pattern Sturmian}, meaning that they have minimal maximal pattern complexity amongst all non-periodic words, they are not the only ones.
+In fact, a certain restricted class of Toeplitz words which includes the period-doubling word are also known to be pattern Sturmian (see \cite{KaZa01}).
+On the other hand, the Thue-Morse word, while closely connected to the period-doubling word, is known to have full maximal pattern complexity (see Example 1 in \cite{KaZa}).

 In this paper we consider a new measure of complexity, \emph{cyclic complexity}, which consists in counting the factors of each given length of an infinite word up to conjugacy.
 Two words $u$ and $v$ are said to be {\it conjugate} if and only if $u=w_{1}w_{2}$ and $v=w_{2}w_{1}$ for some words $w_{1},w_{2},$ i.e., if they are equal when read on a circle.
 The cyclic complexity of a word is the function which counts the number of conjugacy classes of factors of each given length.
 We note that factor complexity, abelian complexity and cyclic complexity can all be viewed as actions of different subgroups of the symmetric group on the indices of a finite word (respectively, the trivial subgroup, the whole symmetric group and the cyclic subgroup generated by the permutation $(1,2,\ldots ,n)).$